AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48784-customer-segment-prices-cached-incorrectly.md

 1. Access the Adobe Commerce administrative interface and clear the Adobe Commerce and [!DNL Fastly] cache for this store.
 1. In the logged-in browser, remove the `X-Magento-Vary` cookie.
 1. In the logged-in browser, reload the same product page several times until caching is fully flushed.
-1. In the non-logged-in browser, reload the product page to now see the Customer Group pricing.
+1. In the non-logged-in browser, reload the product page to now see the customer group pricing.

 <u>Expected results</u>: